cgebbe/aws_sagemaker_sandbox/faq.md

 # Using the new Studio jupyter lab...

-When using default image (), we have notebook job feature and these libs
+When using default SM image, we have notebook job feature and these packages

 ```
 amazon-q-developer-jupyterlab-ext       3.2.0